 Capital Assets.
-The School had no significant capital asset activity.
-Please refer to the note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.
+The School had the roof replaced on its main building.
+Please refer to a note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.

 Debt Administration.
-The School had no long term debt at the beginning of the year and issued no new debt during the year.
-Please refer to the paragraph entitled Long-Term Liabilities in the notes to the accompanying financial statements for more detailed information about the School's long-term debt policy.
+The School issued no new debt during the year and made scheduled payments on existing long-term debt.
+Please refer to the notes to the accompanying financial statements entitled Short-Term Debt and Long-Term Liabilities for more detailed information about the School's debt activity.